Skip to content

 It drains your energy, clouds your focus, stifles your creativity, and dims your potential.

-And the true cost isn’t limited to internal discomfort.
+The cost isn’t limited to internal discomfort.
 It ripples outward to every corner of your life.

 What Emotional Drag Really Does